-Obligation to Complete Commercial/Industrial Application for Service:
+Obligation to Complete Electricity Intensive Load Application for Electric Service:

-EIL customers who are requiring new construction, who are moving into an existing premise, or existing customers who are adding EIL load at their current location, are required to notify the District that their load meets the definition of EIL and must complete a Commercial/Industrial Application for Service.
+EIL customers who are requiring new construction, who are moving into an existing premise, or existing customers who are adding EIL load at their current location, are required to notify the District that their load meets the definition of EIL and must complete an Electricity Intensive Load Application for Electric Service.
 Engineering staff will evaluate the projected customer load and design any necessary line extension or distribution system improvements to meet the service request.
 EIL customers are required to pay some or all of the costs in aid to construction of these new or upgraded facilities and the District reserves the right to set maximum EIL customer penetration levels for specific distribution facilities.